CiscoDevNet/sastre/README.md

     % sdwan backup -h
     usage: sdwan backup [-h] [--workdir <directory>] [--no-rollover] [--regex <regex>] <tag> [<tag> ...]

-    Sastre - Automation Tools for Cisco SD-WAN Powered by Viptela
+    Sastre-Pro - Automation Tools for Cisco SD-WAN Powered by Viptela

     Backup task:

     positional arguments:
-      <tag>                 One or more tags for selecting items to be backed up.
+      <tag>                 one or more tags for selecting items to be backed up.
 Multiple tags should be separated by space.
-Available tags: all, policy_customapp,
-                            policy_definition, policy_list, policy_profile, policy_security, policy_vedge, policy_voice, policy_vsmart, template_device, template_feature.
-Special
+Available tags: all, policy_customapp, policy_definition, policy_list, policy_profile, policy_security, policy_vedge, policy_voice, policy_vsmart,
-                            tag "all" selects all items, including WAN edge certificates and device configurations.
+                            template_device, template_feature.
+Special tag "all" selects all items, including WAN edge certificates and device configurations.

     optional arguments:
       -h, --help            show this help message and exit --workdir <directory>
-                            Backup destination (default: backup_VMANAGE-ADDRESS_20200617).
+                            backup destination (default: backup_192.168.251.40_20210424)
-      --no-rollover         By default, if workdir already exists (before a new backup is saved) the old workdir is renamed using a rolling naming scheme.
+      --no-rollover         by default, if workdir already exists (before a new backup is saved) the old workdir is renamed using a rolling naming scheme.
 This option disables this automatic rollover.
-      --regex <regex>       Regular expression matching item names to be backed up, within selected tags.
+      --regex <regex>       regular expression matching item names to be backed up, within selected tags

 #### Important concepts:
-- vManage URL: Built from the provided vManage IP address and TCP port (default 8443).
+- vManage URL: Constructed from the provided vManage IP address and TCP port (default 8443).
 All operations target this vManage.
 - Workdir: Defines the location (in the local machine) where vManage data files are located.
-By default it follows the format "backup_\<vmanage-ip\>_\<yyyymmdd\>".
+By default, it follows the format "backup_\<vmanage-ip\>_\<yyyymmdd\>".
 The --workdir parameter can be used to specify a different location.
 Workdir is under a 'data' directory.
 This 'data' directory is relative to the directory where Sastre is run.
 - Tag: vManage configuration items are grouped by tags, such as policy_apply, policy_definition, policy_list, template_device, etc. The special tag 'all' is used to refer to all configuration elements.
 Depending on the task, one or more tags can be specified in order to select groups of configuration elements.

 ## Getting Started